 But when it comes to buying baby gear and setting up a nursery you really don’t have to stress!
 You might be happy to hear that there are really only a few ‘essential’ items you’ll need to have ready before your baby arrives.

-Most things can be bought afterwards – when you know more about your baby (like the sex and the size) and your own style of parenting.
+Most things can be bought afterwards—when you know more about your baby’s size and your own style of parenting.

 - Cot (or bassinet)

 - Fitted sheet (consider buying two or more, it is useful to have a spare)